UPPMAX/UPPMAX-documentation/docs/getting_started/login_rackham_console_password.md

 ssh sven@rackham.uppmax.uu.se
 ```

-???- question "How does this look like the first time?"
+???- question "What does this look like the first time?"

     ```bash
-    sven@svens_computer:~$ ssh -X sven@rackham.uppmax.uu.se
+    sven@svens_computer:~$ ssh sven@rackham.uppmax.uu.se
     The authenticity of host 'rackham.uppmax.uu.se (89.44.250.8<X>)' can't be established.
     ECDSA key fingerprint is SHA256:W/MazH3WrH0wKrHBOJpPbDaU4qeYGqiv3FRPsdXIsb4.
     This key is not known by any other names.